uttam-on-git/dexter-pir/README.md

-HI, I'm Romendra Uttam [Software Engineer], and this is my [Twitter Handle](https://twitter.com/dexter/piro).
+ Hi, I'm ROMENDRA UTTAM, and I'm a self-taught learner in computer science and technology.
+I spend a lot of my free time exploring new programming languages, frameworks, and technologies to expand my knowledge and skillset...this is my [Twitter Handle](https://twitter.com/dexter/piro).